-Course Code SOIL&WAT 3005WT Course Research Project: Soil and Land Systems III Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 10 hours per week Available for Study Abroad and Exchange Y Corequisites Two Level III courses offered by Discipline other than those serving as prerequisites, or equivalents acceptable to Head of Discipline Restrictions Before enrolling in this course, students have to find an academic who agrees to supervise the research project.
-Course Description The course consists of a small research project of the student's choosing on a topic acceptable to the Discipline of Soil and Land Systems.
+Course Code SOIL&WAT 3005WT Course Research Project: Soil and Land Systems III Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 10 hours per week Available for Study Abroad and Exchange Y Corequisites Two Level III courses other than those serving as prerequisites, or equivalents acceptable to the proposed supervisor of the project Restrictions Before enrolling in this course, students have to find an academic who agrees to supervise the research project.
+Course Description The course consists of a small research project of the student's choosing on a topic acceptable to the Soils Research Group.
 It will be undertaken during the 3rd year of the program.

 Course Coordinator: Professor Petra Marschner

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesA Successful students will be able to:

 1 Gather, critically evaluate and synthesise information from a range of relevant sources

 2 Demonstrate Knowledge of their chosen topic.
 3 Collect, accurately record, analyse interpret and report data.
 4 Communicate effectively to an appropriate audience in an appropriate manner.